bernerslee/features/README.md

               console.log(data);
             }
           });
-        ```

 ----

 # CRUD Interior Endpoints
 - GET `/house/interior/:id`
-  - Will return json data with the house interior  corresponding to the specific id entered by the user
+  - Will return json data with the house interior  corresponding to the specific id entered by the user.
   - URL Params:
     - Required: id=[integer]